Senior-Project-STM/stm-code-repo/README.md

-# This is the repo for our Scanning Tunneling Microscope Project for CS Senior Project at UIUC.
+This is the repo for our STM project.